finanalyst/collection-plugin-development/README.md

 Another repository (Collection-Plugins) is the source for published / released Collection plugins.

+Typically for a developer, there will be

+*  the default directory `~/.local/share/Collection` for the installed modules, which is syncronised with Collection-Plugins.

+*  a working directory (default `working/` ) that is used for preparing plugins from new sources to be later uploaded to Collection-PLugins.

 So, the work flow is

-*  new plugins are added, modified, developed in `Collection::Plugins`
+*  new plugins are added, modified, developed, tested in `lib/plugins`

 *  modified plugins are prepared for release & pushed to Collection::Plugins using

 ```
 prepare-plugins
 ```
-It can be called with
+This utility can be called with

-*  `-repo` pointing to where the released plugins are kept.
-The default is `-repo=~/.local/share/Collection` and
+*  `-repo` pointing to where the released plugins are prepared for uploading.
+The default is `-repo=working/`

-*  `-origin` pointing to where the working versions of plugins are kept.
+*  `-origin` pointing to where the modified versions of plugins are kept.
 The default is `-origin=lib`

 Alternatively